aliraza853/advanced_ids/README.md

 - **Location Analysis**: Geographic distribution of threats
 - **Statistics Cards**: Quick overview of total alerts, blocked IPs, and unique sources
 - **Auto-refresh**: Dashboard updates every 5 seconds
+- This project was intentionally designed to be simple to deploy and easy to understand, making it accessible to students, early-career security engineers, and practitioners learning Intrusion Detection concepts.

 ## 📋 Requirements